MissouriMRR/Simulation-2023/README.md

 ## Running Python Code

-Make sure to complete all [instalation and setup](#installation-and-environment-setup) steps before attempting to run code.
+Make sure to complete all [installation and setup](#installation-and-environment-setup) steps before attempting to run code.

 1. Open your AirSim Unreal Engine project and run `poetry shell` from this repository's root
     - This will activate a virtual environment outfitted with the necessary dependencies need to interact with the simulation with Python.